This news item expired on Friday, November 26, 2021 so the information below could be outdated or incorrect.

 In June, the Board of County Commissioners paused moving forward with the Library Facilities Master Plan to allow for more community input.
-This is your opportunity to share your vision for the future library facilities model.
+No elements of the recommended plan have been adopted at this time.

 “We know that our libraries are true community hubs and our patrons are passionate about their local branches,” says Library Director Jim Blanton.
 “Our goal with the feedback sessions is to take the consultant’s recommendations and ideas out to the community to continue our public engagement process.”